Patient retention is the best way to earn revenue for your clinic – because it’s a lot cheaper than acquiring new patients.

 - How to execute your patient retention strategy

-What is patient retention and why does it matter for dental clinics?
+What is patient retention and why is patient retention important?

 Patient retention is a revenue-generating marketing tactic that focuses on keeping existing patients happy so they return to your clinic.